ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 AllenCCFv3 and DevCCF provide reference label sets that can serve as training data.
-We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure \ref{fig:mouseKK}), including both whole brain segmentation (i.e., brain extraction) and the subsequent atlas-based region segmentation.
+We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure \ref{fig:mouseKK}), including both whole brain segmentation (i.e., brain extraction) and the subsequent template-based region segmentation.